pachyderm/docs/content/latest/deploy-manage/deploy/tracing.md

 # Collecting Traces

-To use tracing in Pachyderm, complete the following steps:
+To use tracing in MLDM, complete the following steps:

 1. Run Jaeger in Kubernetes